Your cart is currently empty!

 There is a lot of confusion in the outdoor community about the Arizona state trust land permits.

-Arizona State Trust land is not public land.
-Public use of State Trust Land is highly regulated to benefit and compensate the 13 beneficiaries of the State Land Trust.
+Arizona State Trust land is public land that is governed under state law to benefit and compensate the 13 beneficiaries of the State Land Trust.
 The top recipients are public schools and state prisons.
 State trust land was, and still is, important to the founding ideals of our state and is written into the Arizona Constitution.

 The Arizona Organic Act of February 24, 1863, established the Arizona Territory and granted the 16th and 36th ranges of each township.
 Later, the Arizona New Mexico Enabling Act of 1910 granted the 2nd and 32nd ranges of each township.
 In total, approximately 10,900,000 acres were granted to the state for the benefit of common schools.